SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 By ID
 +++++

-This is the most efficient and prefered way to locate an element.
+This is the most efficient and preferred way to locate an element.
 Common pitfalls that UI developers make is having non-unique id's on a page or auto-generating the id, both should be avoided.
 A class on an html element is more appropriate than an auto-generated id.